ahmedkamel180998/01-Fundamentals-Part-1/notes/12-let-const-var.md

 - The instructor acknowledges that some concepts (such as "block scope" and "function scope") are not yet covered but will be explained later.
 - He emphasizes that learning is **not always linear**, and some topics will make more sense as the learner progresses.
-- The next lesson will cover **operators in JavaScript**.

-This summary captures the key points of the transcript while maintaining its depth and clarity.
-Let me know if you'd like any part expanded! 🚀